-The primary and general elections in Vermont are administered through teamwork between the Secretary of State, who is the chief election official of Vermont; the 246 local election boards known as the Board of Civil Authority in each town or city; the town clerk, also a member of the BCA; additional election officials appointed by the Board of Civil Authority; and the fourteen county clerks.
+The primary and general elections in Vermont are administered through teamwork between the Secretary of State, who is the chief election official of Vermont; the 247 local election boards known as the Board of Civil Authority in each town or city; the town clerk, also a member of the BCA; additional election officials appointed by the Board of Civil Authority; and the fourteen county clerks.

-The Secretary of State (SOS) employs a director of elections and four election administrators.
-The Elections Division provides information and training about election law and procedures to local election officials, parties, candidates, and citizens.
+The Secretary of State (SOS) employs a director of elections, an assistant director of elections, and four election administrators.
+The Elections Division provides information and training of election law and procedures to local election officials, parties, candidates, and citizens.
 The Elections Division reviews petitions and consent forms, prepares and distributes ballots and the Official Return of Votes (used to report election results) for all voting districts, and reports election results.
 All candidates file campaign finance reports with the SOS.

-The Board of Civil Authority (BCA) of each town or city (except where local charters may provide differently, such as Burlington and Rutland City) is composed of the town clerk, the members of the local selectboard or city council and the justices of the peace (JPs) elected every two years in the General Election (5 to 15 JPs depending upon the population of the town).
-The BCA is in charge of the conduct of elections within the municipality.
-BCA members should serve as election officials at polling places on Election Day whenever possible. §2451.
+The Board of Civil Authority (BCA) of each town or city (except where local charters may provide differently, such as Burlington and Rutland City) is composed of the town clerk, the members of the local selectboard or city council and the justices of the peace (JPs) elected every two years in the general election (5 to 15 JPs depending upon the population of the town).
+The BCA oversees the conduct of elections within the municipality.
+BCA members should serve as election officials at polling places on Election Day whenever possible. §24511.

-The BCA establishes policy; makes decisions involving voter registration and challenging and purging voters; determines polling places and hours; members serve as election officials at the polling place; and justices of the peace may deliver absentee ballots to voters who are ill or who have a disability who request personal delivery.
+The BCA establishes policy; makes decisions involving voter registration and challenging and purging voters; determines polling places and hours; sends justices of the peace to deliver absentee ballots to voters who are ill or have a disability and request personal delivery; and serve as election officials at the polling place.
 If there are not enough BCA members to serve on Election Day or to deliver ballots, the BCA shall appoint additional registered voters of the town to serve as election officials. §2454.